 One of the biggest concerns when users are leaving the business is the retaining of data that could be sensitive or crucial to upcoming events.

-CloudM Manage provides a customisable offboarding policy and process which can be applied to your entire domain and using Smart Teams individual groups of users to match your business structure.
+CloudM Automate provides a customizable offboarding policy and process which can be applied to your entire domain and, where required, specifically to different Organizational Units.

 - Request Approval

 - Preemptively Suspend User

 - Prompt for Resource Allocation

 - Wipe Mobile Devices

 - Wipe Chrome OS Devices

 - Revoke 2-Step Verification